aolarchive/stitch/stitch-library-examples/README-MemShoppingCartExample.md

 -------------------
 </pre>

-After running this example, switch to the first console and hit Ctrl+c to stop the Jetty server.
+After running this example, switch to the first console and hit Ctrl+c to stop the Tomcat server.